Spring Clean Your Home

 Here are some tips on how to be able to successfully sort out things:

-- 3Consider your storage space.You may imagine that you will be able to actually accommodate everything in your home, that's why you are not so much bothered about having to let them go.
+- 3You may imagine that you will be able to actually accommodate everything in your home, that's why you are not so much bothered about having to let them go.
 However, actually looking at what's available in terms of space can help you a lot in knowing what to keep and what not to keep.
 Allocate your storage for specific things and stick to that limit.
 For example, you can say that you would use half of your garage for household stuff, a quarter for old clothes, and another quarter for kitchen stuff.
-Anything over that should be given away.Advertisement
+Anything over that should be given away.Consider your storage space.Advertisement

 Questions and Answers